NiDerLander/TouchDesigner-AKAI_APC_40_MKii/README.md

 How to use:

 Import the .tox into : /local/midi/userdevices

 Open the MIDI Device Mapper

 Create a new mapping

-In the MIDI Map dropdown, select AKAI APC 40 MKii Select the device mode in /local/midi/userdevices/AKAI_APC_40_MK2/Setup The CHOP channels are named :
+In the MIDI Map dropdown, select AKAI APC 40 MKii

+Select the device mode in /local/midi/userdevices/AKAI_APC_40_MK2/Setup

+The CHOP channels are named:

 {type}{channel}_{index}_{name}

 Example: